wanderingAviator/wanderingAviator/README.md

-just a college student trying to survive 😞✊
+just a college grad trying to survive 😞✊